SCHOLARSHIP

 AnimationFocusLogoTM

-ArtStationย is proud to support the WIA Scholarship Program and is offeringย 25 one-year ArtStation Pro upgradesย to recipients.
-ArtStation Pro comes with a custom website builder, analytics, blog page, 4K uploads and video clips, and much more!
+ArtStation is proud to support the WIA Scholarship Program and offers recipients one-year ArtStation Pro upgrades.
+ArtStation Pro comes with a custom website builder, blog page, 4K uploads and video clips, and much more!

-LAIKAย is excited to participate in the WIA Scholarship Program again this year and they will be giving out two cash awards, up to $2,000 USD to two deserving students who specialize in stop motion.
-LAIKA hopes to take this opportunity to foster future talent that shares the same passion for stop motion filmmaking.
+LAIKA is excited to participate in the WIA Scholarship Program again this year.
+They will give out two cash awards of $2,000 USD each to two deserving students specializing in stop motion.
+LAIKA hopes to take this opportunity to foster future talent that shares the same passion for stop-motion filmmaking.

-Toon Boomย is excited to support the WIA scholarship program for the third year in a row, helping to build a more diverse animation industry and providing support to new talent entering the market.
+Toon Boom, pushing the limits of creativity for 30 years, supports the WIA scholarship program for the fourth year in a row, helping to build a more diverse animation industry and providing support to new talent entering the market.
 The prizes include 20 licenses of Storyboard Pro, 20 licenses of Harmony Premium, and 10 Harmony Fundamentals Online Courses.
 The best way to prepare for a future in animation is to set a solid foundation with leading technology that will be used throughout a professional career.

-WIA Bay Area Chapter is offering a $1,500 USD scholarship toย one scholarship recipientย who is living and studying in the Bay Area.
+WIA Bay Area Collective is offering a $1,500 USD scholarship to one scholarship recipient who is living and studying in the San Francisco or San Jose Bay Area.
 This opportunity is also open to students who are currently living in the Bay Area but are attending schools elsewhere remotely this year.

 Past Winners & Runners-Up